millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Here are a few other ways to import a module:

 * ``from package import function`` will import a specific function or class from a module so you can call it directly (without ``package.function``)
-* ``from package import *`` will import all of the functions or classes from a module so you can call them directly
+* ``from package import *`` will import all of the functions or classes from a module so you can call them directly.
+This method is not very common, though.
 * ``from package import function as func`` will import a function or class from a module with a nickname so you can call the nickname directly

 So far in this class we have been using Google Colab for our projects.
 Google Colab is convenient because it allows us to write Python code in our browser, it is free to do large computation, and it has lots of Python libraries pre-installed.